UmmItC/Blog/content/en/blog/Linux/Linux/Kernel/build-your-custom-kernel.md

 ## Introduction

-Building a custom Linux kernel on Arch Linux can seem like a daunting task, but with the right guidance, it becomes a valuable skill.
-This tutorial will walk you through the process, breaking down each step into easy-to-follow commands.
+Building a custom Linux kernel on Arch Linux might appear intimidating at first, but armed with the right knowledge, it becomes an empowering skill.
+This tutorial is designed to guide you through the process, simplifying each step with clear and straightforward commands.

+### August 24, 2023

+Throughout this tutorial, we'll use Linux kernel version 6.4.12 as an example.
+Keep in mind that you can adapt the steps for different kernel versions as needed.

+Let's dive in and demystify the process of crafting your very own custom Linux kernel on Arch Linux.

 ## Step 1: Prepare Your System